HealthRex/CDSS/scripts/DevWorkshop/ReadMe.TestFirstDev.txt

 == Workshop Steps ==
-- Download copy of the code repository git clone https://github.com/HealthRex/CDSS.git or if you just need to update existing copy git pull
+- Download copy of the code repository git clone https://github.com/HealthRex/CDSS.git or if you just need to update existing copy... git pull

 - Go to the CDSS/scripts/DevWorkshop/ directory

-- Verify you can run the example ApplicationModule and respective test python ApplicationModule.py -w 3 sampleData/abstractLines.txt.gz - The above should print out a bunch of words to your console, extracted from a file with a bunch of example text.
+- Verify you can run the example ApplicationModule and respective test python ApplicationModule.py -w 3 sampleData/abstractLines.txt results/abstractWords.txt The above should create a results.txt file with a sample of words extracted from the abstractLines.txt file.

     python TestApplicationModule.py
 		The above is expected to yield a "failed" test, but just make sure it doesn't yield a compiler error, or python dependency issue, etc.